 A number of Stanley’s Queens College contemporaries would also serve with him in the 17th Battalion Manchester Regiment.
 This included and William Harrington Hulton Dawson and Reginald John Ford, who had entered Queens in 1906.
 Prior to hostilities Reginald had been a master at St Bees School and Officer in the Officer Training Corps.
-Edmond Fearenside had also graduated from Queens College, when he had been a Blue at rugby.
+Edmund Fearenside had also graduated from Queens College, when he had been a Blue at rugby.
 He had also represented Cheshire County Rugby prior to Stanley before moving to his teaching post at Merchiston.

 The Regimental connection with St Bees was also extensive.
 Old boys that went on to serve with Stanley and Reginald Ford in the 17th Battalion were Robert Mayson Calvert, Walter Truran Jones, Joseph Nanson and Richard William Leslie Wain.
 Another old boy, Robert G A Dickey, served in 5th Manchesters.

 Stanley was a committed sportsman, excelling at cricket and rugby.
 In his school days at St Bees he represented Cumberland in County Championship games of Rugby.
 This included a match against Yorkshire, at Skipton, in January 1903 when Stanley was a three-quarter back.
 Later that year Stanley was selected to play in another County Championship match against Durham.
 In the next season he trialed for Cumberland at the beginning of October 1904.

 Stanley also played Cricket for St Bees, scoring 2 not out in a match against Whitehaven in July 1901.